 If you receive reviewer feedback in a letter from the editor, read these comments carefully and mark any suggested revisions on your manuscript.
 Keep track of each revision so that you can reference them when writing a response letter to the editor.

 Make the revisions you agree with, and be prepared to address the ones you disagree with in your response letter.
 You should proofread and review your work again carefully before resubmitting.
 If the changes are accepted, you will receive a number a proof copies to proofread before final production.

 Take the next step in your career with the College of Doctoral Studies at Grand Canyon University.
-Our doctorate programs will prepare you to advance in your academic career and give you the resources to lead and innovate in your field.
+Our doctorate programs, such as the DBA in Data Analytics, will prepare you to advance in your academic career and give you the resources to lead and innovate in your field.
 Learn more by visiting our website or clicking on the Request More Information Button at the bottom of this page.